Veritas Capital: Integrated Information Technology

-Healthcare Data
+Healthcare technology

-In 2012 Veritas acquired the "health-care data business" of Thomson Reuters for $1.25 billion; the business is now called Truven Health Analytics.
+In 2012, Veritas acquired the "health-care data business" of Thomson Reuters for $1.25 billion; the business is now called Truven Health Analytics.
 In 2016, it sold Truven Health Analytics Inc. to IBM for $2.6 billion.

 On April 25, 2016, the firm acquired the healthcare services business unit from Verisk Analytics, Inc. for $820 million.
 The deal closed on June 1, 2016, and the company was renamed “Verscend Technologies, Inc.”

 On April 2, 2018, the firm announced plans to buy The Value-Based Care Solutions Group from GE Healthcare for $1.05 billion.
 The deal closed on July 11, 2018.
 On October 9, 2018, it announced it was rebranding The Value-Based Care Solutions Group to Virence Health Technologies.

 On June 19, 2018, Veritas-backed Verscend acquired Cotiviti Holdings, Inc., a provider of payment accuracy and analytics-driven solutions focused primarily on the healthcare industry, for $4.9 billion.
 The deal closed on August 27, 2018; the combined private company would operate under the Cotiviti name.

-On November 12, 2018, the firm announced it had entered in to a definitive agreement to acquire Watertown, Massachusetts–based athenahealth for $5.7 billion through a partnership with Evergreen Coast Capital., with plans to merge athenahealth with Virence Health Technologies; the joint company would operate under the athenahealth brand.
+On November 12, 2018, the firm announced it had entered into a definitive agreement to acquire Watertown, Massachusetts–based athenahealth for $5.7 billion through a partnership with Evergreen Coast Capital, with plans to merge athenahealth with Virence Health Technologies; the joint company would operate under the athenahealth brand.
 The acquisition closed on February 11, 2019.
 In June 2019, the firm received “PE Deal of the Year” for its acquisition of athenahealth by the publication The Deal.

 On March 10, 2020, DXC Technology announced it had reached an agreement with Veritas to purchase its U.S. State and Local Health and Human Services business for $5.0 billion.
+On October 1, 2020, DXC also sold its U.S. State and Local Health and Human Services business to Veritas Capital, forming Gainwell Technologies, supporting clients across U.S. states and territories in Medicaid Management Information Systems (MMIS), healthcare management, and immunization registry and eligibility services.